arttuvann/fmi-hass-notify/README.md

     OS Version:               Home Assistant OS 6.6
     Home Assistant Core:      2021.11.5

-Use your preferred method such as Terminal & SSH login to upload files from repository to HASS.
+Use your preferred method such as Terminal & SSH login to upload files from [fmi-hass-custom](https://github.com/anand-p-r/fmi-hass-custom|) repository to HASS.
+For example with secure copy:

 ```bash
 mkdir -p /config/custom_components/fmi